swanson/swanson.github.com/_posts/2011-11-01-engineering-over-under.md

 follow through?

 Now do you go back in time and agree to the project even though you had 20 other things on your plate?
-Now the desire to not under commit and miss an opportunity has caused you to over commit!
+The desire to not under commit and miss an opportunity has caused you to over commit!

 Maybe this isn't an issue for anyone else - feel free to chime in and tell me I'm way over analyzing - but as a young developer trying to improve my craft and move up the hierarchy at work this is